hathach/tinyusb/docs/porting.md

 ##### dcd_edpt_close

-Close an endpoint.
+Close an endpoint. his function is used for implementing alternate settings.

 After calling this, the device should not respond to any packets directed towards this endpoint.
-Implementation is optional, and is to be called from USBD in a non-interrupt context.
-This function is used for implementing alternate settings.

-When called, this function need to abort any transfers in progress through this endpoint, before returning.
+When called, this function must abort any transfers in progress through this endpoint, before returning.

+Implementation is optional.
+Must be called from the USB task.
+Interrupts could be disabled or enabled during the call.

 ##### dcd_edpt_xfer